What Is a Global Supply Chain?

 What Is the Difference Between Global Supply Chain vs Local Supply Chain?

-A global supply chain utilises low-cost country sourcing is linked to global supply chains and refers to the procurement of products and services from countries with lower labour rates and reduced production costs than that of the home country.
+A global supply chain utilises low-cost country sourcing and refers to the procurement of products and services from countries with lower labour rates and reduced production costs than that of the home country.

 A global supply chain will usually flow from your own organisation in your home country as a buyer across your supplier tiers; it is these suppliers who will be located in other areas of the globe.